-Less Than Significant Impact with Mitigation Incorporated: The proposed development is residential in nature, and will not consist of any manufacturing, processing, industrial, or other commercial activities which would generate by-products or waste that would pose a significant risk for impacting water quality or waste discharge requirements within the County.
+Less Than Significant Impact: The proposed development is residential in nature, and will not consist of any manufacturing, processing, industrial, or other commercial activities which would generate by-products or waste that would pose a significant risk for impacting water quality or waste discharge requirements within the County.
 The project site is located within the service area of the Delta Diablo Sanitary District and will have access to public sewage disposal services.
-Additionally, because As the project would create approximately 102,927 square feet of new impervious area, the applicant submitted a Preliminary Stormwater Control Plan (SWCP) for the proposed stormwater management facilities and controls as required by the Contra Costa Clean Water Program.
+Additionally, because the project would create approximately 102,927 square feet of new impervious area, the applicant submitted a Preliminary Stormwater Control Plan (SWCP) for the proposed stormwater management facilities and controls as required by the Contra Costa Clean Water Program.
 According to the submitted SWCP, storm water generated at the site will be collected and treated on-site via seven bio-retention areas.
 The bioretention basins and vegetated areas would serve as soil filtration facilities prior to the discharge of storm water to storm drains.
+By utilizing a public wastewater system and a County-approved SWCP which complies with the California Regional Water Quality Board C.3 requirements, the potential for the proposed project violating any water quality standards or waste discharge requirements is less than significant.